tigattack/VeeamTeamsNotifications/README.md

-# Veeam Backup and Restore Notification for Slack
+# Veeam Backup and Restore Notifications for Slack

 Sends notifications from Veeam Backup & Restore to Slack